vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon (between 2:20 PM and 2:50 PM), I went to Bangkok Thai Cuisine and got a yellow curry tofu.
 I paid by cash.
 The waiter was the usual one.

+## Wednesday August 26

+In the afternoon (between 4:30 PM and 6 PM), I was out in downtown Berkeley for some shopping.
+I first went to Trader Joe's.
+There was no line.
+I checked out at 5:03 PM with Kendall.
+I then went to Udupi Palace and got a spinach masala dosa.